Drill regulations for quick-firing field artillery

 The artillery division

-in guns column (оръдейна колона) or marching column (походна колона), with batteries in column of guns, in succession at a distance of 30 paces; the reserve like the fighting unit, 30 paces behind it; the transport train, if not detached, at a distance of 30 paces from the reserve; this was the common marching formation, but it could be also used to come into position in broken ground under the enemy fire;
+in guns column (оръдейна колона) or marching column (походна колона), with batteries in column of guns, in succession at a distance of 30 paces; the reserve like the fighting unit, 30 paces behind it; the transport train, if not detached, at a distance of 30 paces from the reserve; this is the common marching formation, but it can be also used to come into position in broken ground under the enemy fire;

 Other artillery units

-The artillery regiment was composed by the headquarters, two or three artillery divisions, the hors rang platoon, the medical staff, the artillery park company from the Division artillery park, and the artillery supply platoon.
+The artillery regiment is composed by the headquarters, two or three artillery divisions, the hors rang platoon, the medical staff, the artillery park company from the Division artillery park, and the artillery supply platoon.

 As for their subdivision and their operations, the text referred to the Direction for the employment of the field artillery in combat and the Field service regulations.